 Despite the proclamation of equality before the law in the constitution of 1920 enfranchisement did not actually change pre-war gendered concepts of citizenship.
-Women’s struggles to achieve the legal reforms they had hoped to attain with the vote often resulted in disappointment.
+Women’s struggles to achieve legal reforms they had hoped to attain with the vote often resulted in disappointment.
 Their representation in parliament was low.
 Especially problematic for the liberal women’s movement was the fact that their political base – small progressive parties – did not achieve any political clout in the interwar period and only Social Democrats supported women’s bids for candidacy to some extent.
 These setbacks and the political fights bordering on civil war in the late 1920s induced the women’s movement to found a women’s party in 1929 that planned to end civil strife and to push through feminist goals.
-In the end, however, they were confronted with an authoritarian regime in 1933/34 in which these goals did not play any role whatsoever.
+In the end, however, they were confronted with an authoritarian regime in 1933/34, in which these goals did not play any role whatsoever.

 Birgitta Bader-Zaar is Assistant Professor at the Department of History of the University of Vienna in Austria.
 Her research interests include legal and constitutional history of Europe and North America with a special focus on suffrage and women’s and gender history from a transnational and comparative perspective.
 For her publications and projects click here.